April Fool's Day

 - In 1934, many American newspapers, including The New York Times, printed a photograph of a man flying through the air, supported by a device powered only by the breath from his lungs.
 Accompanying articles excitedly described this miraculous new invention.

 Why is All Fool's Day on April 1?

-People who forgot about the change were often mocked by their friends, as they continued to make New Year visits just after the old date.
-Those who failed to keep up with the change and celebrated the New Year during the week that fell between March 25 and April 1 became victims of various jokes.
+People who forgot about the change or observed the old rules for other reasons became victims of various jokes.
 For example, pranksters would discreetly stick paper fish to their backs.
-The victims of this prank were called Poisson d'Avril, or April Fish.
+In France, the victims of this prank were called Poisson d'Avril, or April Fish.